PranavNagrecha/Salesforce-RAG/rag/data-modeling/object-setup-and-configuration.md

 **Impact**: Community users see inappropriate data or views

 **Solution**: Test and configure objects specifically for community access

+## Q&A

+### Q: What is the recommended order for setting up a new object?

+**A**: The recommended order is: (1) Create object and basic configuration, (2) Create fields with FLS, (3) Create relationships, (4) Create tabs and assign to apps, (5) Create page layouts, (6) Create compact layouts, (7) Configure search layouts, (8) Set up actions, (9) Configure Lightning Record Pages, (10) Set permissions, (11) Test with test records, (12) Configure list views.

+### Q: When should I use Record Types?

+**A**: Use Record Types when you need different business processes, picklist values, or page layouts for the same object.
+Use them for different workflows or use cases.
+Avoid Record Types for simple variations that can be handled with fields or picklists, or when separate objects would be better.

+### Q: Should I use singular or plural object names?

+**A**: Use **singular object names** (e.g., `CaseReference__c` not `CasesReference__c`).
+This aligns with Salesforce standard objects (Account, Contact, Case), is consistent with object-oriented design principles, and is clearer in API references.

+### Q: What is the difference between Field Label and API Name?

+**A**: **Field Labels** are user-friendly and can change. **API Names** should be stable and remain constant.
+Use descriptive labels for users, stable API names for code.
+Labels can change without affecting API names, but API names should remain constant to avoid breaking integrations and code.

+### Q: When should I use Master-Detail vs Lookup relationships?

+**A**: Use **Master-Detail** for parent-child relationships with cascade delete requirements.
+Use **Lookup** relationships when you need more flexibility.
+Remember: You can always use triggers or Rollup Helper to create calculated fields if you don't have a Master-Detail relationship.

+### Q: Why are Search Layouts important?

+**A**: **Search Layouts** are critical because users rely on search to find records.
+Poor search layouts reduce productivity, and search is a primary navigation mechanism.
+Always configure Search Layouts as part of object setup to ensure users can find records efficiently.

+### Q: What should I consider when configuring objects for Experience Cloud (Communities)?

+**A**: When configuring objects for Experience Cloud: (1) Ensure you go back to Classic to configure Communities-specific settings, (2) Ensure Communities users can't see inappropriate Views, (3) Configure sharing settings for community users, (4) Test object access from community user perspective, (5) Verify field visibility for community users.

+### Q: Should I set Field-Level Security (FLS) during field creation or later?

+**A**: Set **FLS permissions as you create fields**.
+This is easier to configure during creation, prevents security gaps, and ensures proper access control from the start.
+Don't defer FLS configuration - it's a critical security step.

 ## Related Patterns